 When used in sediment control a flocculent is a clarifying agent.
 Flocculants as approved for use on ODOT projects is naturally occurring long chain polymers that consist of crushed crab and shrimp shells called chitosan.
 The flocculent is enclosed in a pervious sleeve and when turbid water is processed through the sleeve the sediments in liquid suspension aggregate together and gain size and mass so that they can fall out of suspension or be filtered.
-Flocculants can be used in passive treatment facilities that depend on gravity to settle out sediment, such as the treatment swales shown in photos.
+Flocculants can be used in passive treatment facilities that depend on gravity to move water over flocculent treatment and through filters or basins to remove or settle out sediment, such as the treatment swales shown in photos.
 After turbid water flows over/through the flocculent sock the water must be provided with settling pools, check dam arrays or filters to address the aggregated sediment.

 Flocculants can also be used in active treatment facilities, like Baker Tanks, where pumps are used to move the water and filters capture the aggregated sediments.
-Again, settlement or filtration must be provided for the flocculent treatment to function.
+When active treatment systems are used, the system design must be stamped and signed by professional engineer and assurances provided that system will have no negative impact on receiving waters or aquatic organisms.
+Turn-key system providers will have signing engineers.
+Active treatment systems must have settlement or filtration provided for the flocculent treatment to function.
 When treatment systems using tanks, pumps and filters, comply with system manufacturer's recommendations for operation and monitoring of system.
 Operators of flocculent treatment systems are required to be qualified in their use and operation.

-3.4.10 TEMPORARY SETTLING TANKS
+3.4.10 Temporary Settling Tanks